UC Santa Barbara Gauchos: Rowing

 Rowing was started in 1965 as the first club sport at UC Santa Barbara, predating some of the university's intercollegiate athletic teams.
 It was followed in 1972 by a women's side.
 The Gauchos compete in the American Collegiate Rowing Association, where they've won numerous national championships.
 The program has produced Olympic Games and national team members such as Amy Fuller.

 Rugby

 UC Santa Barbara previously played host to the Santa Barbara International Rugby Tournament, once the largest rugby tournament in the world which drew teams locally and internationally.
 UCSB has produced several top rugby players, including international team members Bill Leversee, Stuart Krohn, and Kristine Sommer.
 Others went on to success in other sports, such as Doug Oldershaw.

 Surf

 UC Santa Barbara and its campus is widely considered to be one of the top 5 "surf schools".
 The Gauchos compete in the National Scholastic Surfing Association.
-Since the organization's creation in 1978, UCSB is the most successful collegiate program in history and has won 13 collegiate national championship trophies, the last coming in 2010.
+Since the organization's creation in 1978, UCSB has been the most successful collegiate program in history and has won 13 collegiate national championship trophies, the last coming in 2010.